 Parents play an especially important role.
 Students who bully online are more likely to report poor parent-child relationships and a lack of parental monitoring of online behavior (Ybarra & Mitchell; 2004).

-This blog entry focused on the “why” of cyberbullying, and it is important to answer this question as a step toward developing interventions to stop it from occurring.
-It is obviously equally important to explore what you can do to help the targets of cyberbullying, but that is a topic for another blog.
-In the meantime, check out the following link, which provides a tip sheet to help kids learn how to best respond to cyberbullying: http://cyberbullying.us/Top_Ten_Tips_Teens_Response.pdf
+This blog post focused on the “why” of cyberbullying, and it is important to answer this question as a step toward developing interventions to stop it from occurring.
+It is obviously equally important to explore what you can do to help the targets of cyberbullying, but that is a topic for another post.
+In the meantime, check out this link, which provides a tip sheet to help kids learn how to best respond to cyberbullying.

 Dr. Michelle Demaray is a professor of psychology at Northern Illinois University.
-She is in the School Psychology Program and teaches courses in child development, assessment of emotional and behavior issues in children and adolescents, and professional issues in school psychology.
-Her research interests include social support, and bullying and victimization in schools.
+She is in the School Psychology Program and teaches courses in child development, assessment of emotional and behavioral issues in children and adolescents, and professional issues in school psychology.
+Her research interests include social support and bullying and victimization in schools.